jarrarhaider1214/docs/pages/user-guide/tutorials/continuous-delivery/canary-deployment/canary-deployment.md

 # Canary Deployment

+Canary deployment, or canary release, is when developers release or rollout new features of a software to just a subset of users.
+By releasing new version to just a part of user base, developers can monitor any issues it may cause without causing major disruptions to the whole release.

+Canary deployment involves deployment of new release next to stable production versions to see how the canary version compares against the production before promoting or rejecting the deployment.

-This guide explains step by step process of deploying a multi stage canary release.
+This guide explains step by step process of setting up a multi stage canary deployment.
 Canary deployment can be automated and manual.

 **Multi Stage Canary:** Enabled rapid development iterations for services while meeting requirements of downtime-free deployments and a stable development to production pipeline.
 An architecture that can run hundreds of containers and meets requirements such as: